Resident Transparency & Documentation PlatformNairobi, Kenya

 Maintenance & Construction Quality

-Recurring leaks, damp, finishing-quality concerns and disputed damage charges.
+Recurring leaks, damp, finishing-quality concerns and disputed damage charges, alongside reported management response and remediation actions.

 5. 05